silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 # The Injector API

-Much like SilverStripe's [Injector API](../../extending/injector) in PHP, the client-side framework has its own implementation of dependency injection known as `Injector`.
+Much like Silverstripe CMS's [Injector API](../../extending/injector) in PHP, the client-side framework has its own implementation of dependency injection known as `Injector`.
 Using Injector, you can register new services, and transform existing services.